KeepSpl/GitProjects/simplestocks/README.txt

 - Used Eclipse and JAVA 8.
 - Please run the main() from SampleStocksTrade class in Eclipse.

-- I have not with stocks etc. before, so I'm not sure about all the formulas.
+- I have not worked with stocks before, so I'm not sure about all the formulas.